Baroque in Brazil: The European model and its Brazilianization

 Communication between the first population centers on the coast in Brazil was not easy, it was often more practical to go directly to Lisbon for all matters.
 Naturally, until the 17th century, Brazilian artistic works were often carried out in precarious conditions where improvisation and amateurism prevailed, and much without the knowledge of what was happening in other parts of the colony.
-This gave rise to idiosyncratic interpretations of the Baroque.
-Frequent contact with the metropolis, or Lisbon, however, enabled colonial art to have access to an uninterrupted source of new information; this did not prevent local variations and interpretations.
-And there were, certainly, many erudite masters in their fields.
-They became heads of schools, Portuguese at the beginning, and later, many Brazilians as well; the richest and most sophisticated examples of Baroque production are due to them.
-The religious figures active in Brazil came from different countries, and many of them literati, architects, painters and sculptors.
-They were, in general, well educated and talented, contributed decisively to the complex cultural situation in Brazil, and brought a variety of training.
-They were trained in countries such as Spain, Italy and France, in addition to Portugal itself, and served as disseminators of European artistic currents.
-Contact with Asia via maritime trading companies also left its mark; some Asian influence is found in paintings, lacquers, porcelain, and ivory figurines.
-At the beginning of the 18th century, with better internal communication and better working conditions, European theoretical treatises and practical manuals on art began to circulate in the studios of Brazil.
-Local artists avidly sought reproductions in engraving of European works, ancient and current.
-They presented artists in Brazil with a heterogeneous iconography to use as a formal model and adapt on a large scale in works across Brazil.
+This gave rise to idiosyncratic interpretations of the Baroque.Frequent contact with the metropolis, or Lisbon, enabled colonial art to have access to an uninterrupted source of new information, though this did not prevent local variations and interpretations.
+There were many erudite masters in their fields, who became heads of schools, initially Portuguese and later many Brazilians as well; the richest and most sophisticated examples of Baroque production are attributed to them.
+The religious figures active in Brazil came from different countries, and many of them were literati, architects, painters, and sculptors.
+They were, in general, well-educated and talented, and contributed decisively to the complex cultural situation in Brazil, bringing a variety of training.
+They were trained in countries such as Spain, Italy, and France, in addition to Portugal itself, and served as disseminators of European artistic currents.
+Contact with Asia via maritime trading companies also left its mark, with some Asian influence found in paintings, lacquers, porcelain, and ivory figurines.
+At the beginning of the 18th century, with better internal communication and working conditions, European theoretical treatises and practical manuals on art began to circulate in the studios of Brazil.
+Local artists avidly sought reproductions in engraving of European works, ancient and current, which presented them with a heterogeneous iconography to use as a formal model and adapt on a large scale in works across Brazil.
 The penetration of French influence can be observed from 1760 onwards in Brazil.
 It gave rise to another, more elegant, varied, and light movement, the so-called Rococo, which flourished most expressively in the churches of Minas Gerais.
 Even elements of already-obsolete styles such as Gothic and Renaissance were found in this environment of varying influences.
 It is as a result of these interwoven influences the original, eclectic, and sometimes contradictory Brazilian Baroque was born, which today can be seen across practically the entire coast of the country and in a large part of its interior.
 The Amazon region was the least affected, as it was the last to be populated.
 The south of Brazil, conquered from the mid-18th century onwards, also has relatively little Baroque heritage.